COVID-19 pandemic in New Brunswick: Timeline

 An outbreak occurred in the Campbellton area in late May, linked to a medical doctor who returned from a trip to Quebec.
 41 individuals were infected during this outbreak and led to two deaths.

 In June 2020, PEI Premier Dennis King suggested that travel between provinces in the Atlantic region might be allowed, as early as the beginning of July.
 King claimed there was an agreement to this end, in a discussion held on June 10 between the Premiers.
 When asked by the CBC, the other Premiers expressed caution on an "Atlantic bubble."

 One travel-related case was reported on July 9 in the Fredericton region.

 On October 7, 2020, 17 cases were announced at Notre-Dame Manor, a special-care home in Moncton.
-More cases are expected at the manor.

 On September 24, 2021, New Brunswick health officials announced a record-breaking single day increase of 78 new COVID-19 cases, along with 3 more deaths, bringing the death total to 52 since the start of the pandemic.
 However, on September 26, 2021, this record was broken again with health officials reporting 82 new infections.
 On September 30, 2021, health officials announced 99 new infections, the highest number of new infections since the pandemic began.
-The Province of New Brunswick was recording 690 active cases as of September 30, 2021, which is the highest active caseload the province has seen to date.
-Most of the province's active cases were in the Central West Region, including Fredericton, and the South East Region, including Moncton.

 On October 2, 2021, the province recorded 140 new COVID-19 cases, with 49 recoveries and four deaths, bringing the active number of cases in New Brunswick to 764, breaking the previous record of 99 new cases on September 30, 2021.
 Hospitalizations in the province rose to 44, with 17 in ICU.

 On October 5, 2021, officials in New Brunswick announced that starting October 8, 2021, at 11:59pm, New Brunswick's health zones 1, the northern portion of zone 3 from Deerville and Florenceville-Bristol, and all of zone 4 will enter a two-week circuit breaker.
-This announcement is in response to the record-breaking caseloads and hospitalizations in those areas.

-On December 20, 2021, New Brunswick had the most active cases than any other Atlantic province.